ricaun/ArduinoUniqueID/README.md

 ## Unique Serial ID - Hidden Serial Number

-The datasheet of the Atmega328pb chip have a section 'Serial Number' how explain every chip have an unique device ID with 9 bytes. <br/>
+The datasheet of the Atmega328pb chip has a section 'Serial Number' how explain every chip have a unique device ID with 9 bytes. <br/>
-The datasheet of the Atmega328p chip does not say anything about serial number, but i tested using the same logic on the datasheet of the Atmega328pb. <br/>
+The datasheet of the Atmega328p chip does not say anything about the serial number, but I tested using the same logic on the datasheet of the Atmega328pb. <br/>
-Apparently the chip Atmega328p have a hidden serial number, and others AVR Microcontroller maybe too. <br/>
+Apparently, the chip Atmega328p have a hidden serial number, and others AVR Microcontroller maybe too. <br/>
-This library select only 8 bytes of the 'Serial Number'. <br/>
+This library selects only 8 bytes of the 'Serial Number'. <br/>

-## Dependences
+## Dependencies

 This library only works on AVR Microcontroller.